-- DO remove or loosen the top finger strap when sleeping. - DO NOT push your fingers straight with your other hand as this can damage your tendon repair. - DO NOT use your hand for anything other than your exercises. - DO NOT drive until eight weeks after the surgery.
+- DO remove or loosen the top finger strap when sleeping. - DO NOT push your fingers straight with your other hand, as this can damage your tendon repair. - DO NOT use the strap to push your fingers straight. - DO NOT use your hand for anything other than your exercises. - DO NOT drive until 8 weeks post-surgery.